Your first fine line tattoo: what to keep in mind before getting inked

 • The size of the tattoo

-Since fine line tattoos are typically small and involve less saturation, sessions are usually shorter and more manageable, something that’s definitely appreciated when it’s your first tattoo.
+Since fine line tattoos are typically small sessions are usually shorter and more manageable, something that’s definitely appreciated when it’s your first tattoo.

 Pink wavy line on white background